Irvinehimself/Irvines-Firejail-Extras/README.md

 Currently, it consists of:

 #### FjTools-Shared
 Contains the shared paths and distro specific functions used by FjTools which a user may wish to customise.
 I only use Arch Linux, so I can't test or develop versions of FjTools for other distros.
-However, if you wish to port the tools to other distros, I will be only to glad to help, and suggest, as a first step, you open an issue.
+However, if you wish to port the tools, I will be only to glad to help, and suggest, as a first step, you open an issue.

 *Note*: As written, it is assumed that the FjTools shells are installed to `/usr/local/bin`, or some other location in the ${PATH}